 - Photographs of the site before the new hedge is planted - Photographs of each newly planted hedge line - Soil analysis results (pH, P and K as a minimum) for the relevant fields dated within the past 3 years. - Farm and field information needed to run a phosphorus loss tool for the farm and calculate the reduction in phosphorus loss to water arising from this work.
-This will include farm data relating to livestock numbers, cropping areas and fertiliser / manure inputs. - Self-declaration that the terms of the project agreement have been adhered to (key terms are listed above). - Successful applicants are required to sign a declaration confirming that: - reasonable precautions are taken to prevent nutrients and soil from the relevant field entering watercourses or from being leached to groundwater - to an extent that could cause pollution. - the relevant fields have not been (i) the source of a recorded pollution incident which could have been prevented by the farmer taking reasonable precautions to prevent that pollution and/or (ii) the subject of a warning, fine, prosecution or BPS deduction issued to the farmer by the Environment Agency or RPA for a breach of NVZ rules or Farming Rules for Water in the past 5 years. - It is expected that to support and inform the above declaration, successful applicants will complete the Environment Agency's Agricultural Compliance Tool annually and submit it when completed to Wessex Water (who will hold it in confidence) and address any actions identified by the ACT.
-For agreements involving annual payments of more than 5 years duration and/or with a value in excess of £5,000 of annual payments, successful applicants are required to complete the ACT annually (when publicly available), submit it to Wessex Water and address any actions identified by the ACT.
+This will include farm data relating to livestock numbers, cropping areas and fertiliser / manure inputs. - Self-declaration that the terms of the project agreement have been adhered to (key terms are listed above). - Successful applicants are required to sign a declaration confirming that: - reasonable precautions are taken to prevent nutrients and soil from the relevant field entering watercourses or from being leached to groundwater to an extent that could cause pollution. - the relevant fields have not been (i) the source of a recorded pollution incident which could have been prevented by the farmer taking reasonable precautions to prevent that pollution and/or (ii) the subject of a warning, fine, prosecution or BPS deduction issued to the farmer by the Environment Agency or RPA for a breach of NVZ rules or Farming Rules for Water in the past 5 years. - It is expected that to support and inform the above declaration, successful applicants will complete the Environment Agency's Agricultural Compliance Tool (ACT) by 31st December in each year of the agreement and submit it when completed to Wessex Water (who will hold it in confidence) and address any actions identified by the ACT.
+For agreements involving annual payments of more than 5 years duration and/or with a value in excess of £5,000 of annual payments, this is a requirement. - Agreement holders are required to complete a Wessex Water supplier application form in order to receive their first payment.
+A copy of this is available on the scheme website.